 Body Parts

-Comparative Semitic vocabulary for common body part terms
+Comparative Semitic vocabulary for common body part terms.

 Canaanite / English | Pronunciation | Arabic Cognate | Hebrew Cognate |